Important Updates

 February 26, 2025: The Vietnamese government has issued a decree, effective March 1, 2025, that outlines the functions, responsibilities, and organizational structure of the Ministry of Home Affairs (MHA).
 A significant change introduced by this decree is the transfer of responsibility for managing foreign nationals working in Vietnam from the Ministry of Labour, Invalids, and Social Affairs (MOLISA) to the MHA.
 As a result of this change, the Ho Chi Minh City Department of Labour, Invalids and Social Affairs (DOLISA) will temporarily stop processing all labor-related applications (including work permits) until March 1, 2025.
 We anticipate the transition of other responsibilities from DOLISAs to DHAs (Department of Home Affairs) in other cities, and expect delays in processing times during the administrative transition.
 We will report on related developments.

 We worked closely with Resident Vietnam in Vietnam to prepare this alert.
 This alert is for informational purposes only.
-If you have any questions, please contact the global immigration professional with whom you work at Fragomen or send an email [email protected].
+If you have any questions, please contact the global immigration professional with whom you work at Fragomen or send an email to [email protected].

 Country / Territory